 For your home to be fit to live in, you must also have been given a carbon monoxide detector where appropriate.

 Your landlord must also install mains-connected smoke alarms on each floor of your home and carry out an electrical installation condition report (EICR) by 1 December 2023.

-You can find out more about repairs here.
+You can find out more about repairs if you have a community landord here.